🖤 SOURCES AND ACKNOWLEDGEMENTS 🖤

 Many plants in the American West carry long histories of medicinal, ceremonial, ecological, and cultural knowledge held by Indigenous communities long before modern field guides or settler naming systems existed.

-This project does not attempt to teach Indigenous plant knowledge, and any references to traditional uses are approached cautiously and with respect.
+This project is not intended as a source of Indigenous plant knowledge, and any references to traditional uses are approached cautiously and with respect.
 I continue learning from Indigenous writers, botanists, educators, and cultural organizations whose work offers deeper understanding of these landscapes and relationships.

 With Gratitude